-The broadcast spectrum auction has been added to your bookmarks.
+The broadcast spectrum auction has been saved

 The broadcast spectrum auction